A collection of short travel stories for a quick and (hopefully) entertaining read.

 The Jandarma it seemed, didn’t want to be shown up by this unique firing display and so with big smiles on their faces, out came the military rifles and hand guns.
 Now there was a mix of all types of gun shots echoing around this previously peaceful valley.

-And they’re worried for our safety, I thought to myself.
+And they were worried for our safety, I thought to myself.
 With all this noise I’m not sure any bears would be rushing out to try and cause us any harm tonight!

 Disclaimer: All those who handled the guns were shown proper gun etiquette before using!